alejandrobujan/activity_completion/README.md

 ## License

+Copyright (C) 2021  Alejandro Buján Pampín

-This project is completely free software, born by and for the community under the terms of the GNU General Public License v3 of the Free Software Foundation, and always with acknowledgment of authorship and contributions.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-The terms are described and detailed in the [LICENSE.md](LICENSE.md) file.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.